 Elevation: 10,194 ft

-This peak is identified as Horse Prairie Peak in the book on Page 323.
-In sum, I identified the lower northern summit as Elk Mountain and this peak as Horse Prairie Peak because (1) there are too many Elk Mountains in Idaho, (2) the high point is the site of the Horse Prairie benchmark and (3) Horse Prairie is a much more unique name.
+Climbing and access information for this peak is on Page 323 of the book.
+I identified the [lower] North Summit as Elk Mountain and this peak as Horse Prairie Peak because (1) there are too many Elk Mountains in Idaho, (2) the high point is the site of the Horse Prairie BM and (3) Horse Prairie is a much more unique name.
 To avoid future confusion, I am reverting back to the name used by the Board of Geographic names.

-Livingston Douglas has provided update access and route information (below) to help you reach the summit.
+Livingston Douglas has provided updated access and route information (below) to help you reach the summit.

 Elk Mountain Update by Livingston Douglas

 Elk Mountain is identified as Horse Prairie Peak on Page 323 of the book.
 This peak is actually called Elk Mountain and is shown as such on the Deadman Pass quadrangle.
 It is also called Horse Prairie Benchmark as a USGS benchmark labeled “Horse Prairie” is embedded in a ground boulder atop the peak.
 Lists of John (LOJ) confirms these names for this peak.

-Hall Creek Road [(B)(5.1)(a)].
+Hall Creek Road [(B)(5.1)(a) on Page 329].
 Access for Elk Mountain is revised and updated as follows.
 From Bannock Pass, drive south on ID-29 for 5.3 miles.
-Turn left/east onto Cruikshank Road/FSR-130 and set your odometer to 0.0.
+Turn left/east onto Cruikshank Road/FSR-130 and reset your odometer.
 At 2.2 miles, turn left onto Frank Hall Creek Road at a signed junction.
 At 4.1 miles the road is permanently closed and gated.
 It is best to park at an informal campsite about 0.1 mile prior to the gate closure since there is no parking area at the gate.
 Elevation at the gate closure is 7,360 feet.

 Ignore the book’s reference to Hall Creek Trail since any climb of the West Ridge of Elk Mountain begins at or before Hall Creek Trail/FST-191.
 My version of the West Ridge Route begins at the road closure gate.